Akuli/porcupine/README.md

 Here's a list of the most important features:

-- Syntax highlighting with Pygments (supports many programming languages and color themes)
+- Syntax highlighting with [Pygments][] (supports many programming languages and color themes, and is easily extensible)
 - Filetype specific settings, including optional tabs to spaces conversion
 - Simple all-words-in-file autocompleting with tab
 - Automatic indenting and trailing whitespace stripping when pressing Enter